asg017/sqlite-ecosystem/README.md

 ### As Datasette Plugins

 Most of these SQLite extensions are also distributed as [Datasette Plugins](https://datasette.io/plugins).
-They are small wrappers around their cooresponding [pip packages](#pip-for-python-developers).
+They are small wrappers around their corresponding [pip packages](#pip-for-python-developers).

 They can be installed like so: